 Step Four: Stain & Seal

-I stained the board and sticks using Minwax’s dark walnut stain color.
-I wanted the sign to be dark brown but not SUPER dark brown (like Jacobean, which I typically love).
-I wiped the stain on the sticks (and in between the seams with a q-tip) and then wiped off the excess.
+I stained the board and sticks using Minwax’s dark walnut stain color because I wanted the sign to be dark brown but not SUPER dark brown (like Jacobean, which I typically love).
+After that, I wiped the stain on the sticks (and in between the seams with a q-tip) and then wiped off the excess.
 This process did the trick, but like I said, I would recommend completing all staining before cutting and nailing.

 I allowed the sign to dry overnight (with a fan).
 Then I used this waterseal spray to water proof the sign.
 Honestly, this address sign is located under our home’s soffit so it doesn’t experience a whole lot of water exposure, BUT I thought sealing it couldn’t hurt for the few times it may get wet. (note: the color of the wood changed after I sprayed the waterproof seal but once it dried, the color was back to normal).